 As the Christiansen family moved their business into realms more similar to what we expect from LEGO toys together, their base materials moved away wood to plastic.
 Early toys would be made from both plastic and diecast.
 The LEGO Idea House includes one of the early moulding machines, which created small plastic bears.

 It wouldn’t be long before the LEGO bricks we are familiar with now, made an appearance and inside the LEGO Idea House, there is one of the early brick moulds.
 These are so highly prized, the moulds currently used to create LEGO elements are housed within a nuclear bunker within the LEGO factory.
 Should the place burn down (or be attacked by zombies) the moulds would be completely unaffected.
 A neat piece of the LEGO Group’s heritage is the original patent document filled at Danish Patent office along with a series of 2×4 bricks showing off the various connection tests.

-The LEGO Idea House is a great showcase of what LEGO has achieved over their 85 year history and it’s an amazing privilege to be able to step foot inside a building so steeped in history.
+The LEGO Idea House is a great showcase of what LEGO has achieved over its 85-year history and it’s an amazing privilege to be able to step foot inside a building so steeped in history.
 What is even more joyous is seeing some of the sets from your childhood just sitting there as if you’d just stopped playing with it moments before.

-One the of the most extraordinary areas of the LEGO Idea House is the completely hidden from view, deep within an underground vault.
-Here is something not many get to see and we’ll take a closer look at in the next part of our LEGO at 85 features.
-Unfortunately the LEGO Idea House isn’t open to the public, which makes visiting it, all the more special.
+One of the most extraordinary areas of the LEGO Idea House is completely hidden from view, deep within an underground vault.
+Here is something not many get to see and I’ll take a closer look at in another feature.
+Unfortunately, the LEGO Idea House isn’t open to the public, which makes visiting it, all the more special.
 However should you make the pilgrim to Billund, you can still take a look around the outside of the house.
 Soon the LEGO Groups history will be able to be experienced by many more LEGO fans as The LEGO House opens its doors this September.
-It’s located just a stones throw from the LEGO Idea House.
+It’s located just a stone’s throw from the LEGO Idea House.